Isabel McLaughlin

-Isabel McLaughlin, CM OOnt (10 October 1903 - 26 November 2002) was a Modernist Canadian painter, patron and philanthropist.
+Isabel McLaughlin, CM OOnt (10 October 1903 – 26 November 2002) was a modernist Canadian painter, patron and philanthropist.
 She specialized in landscapes and still life and had a strong interest in design.

 Biography

 Born in Oshawa, Ontario, McLaughlin was the third of five daughters to Adelaide Mowbray McLaughlin and founder of the McLaughlin Motor Car Company and first president of General Motors Canada, Col. Robert Samuel McLaughlin.
-She studied watercolour painting with Louise Saint in Paris while learning French at the Sorbonne in Paris (1921-1924).
+She studied watercolour painting with Louise Saint in Paris while learning French at the Sorbonne in Paris (1921–1924).

 From 1925 to 1927, she studied art at the Ontario College of Art with Group of Seven member Arthur Lismer and Yvonne McKague Housser, the latter of whom she referred to as "remarkable".
 She then attended the Art Students' League, as it was called, a school started by Lismer's students on the grounds of the College of Art with, as mentors, Lismer and Housser.
 Lawren Harris, A. Y. Jackson, Bertram Brooker, Lowrie Warrener, Frances Loring and Florence Wyle, came and besides advice, expressed enthusiasm.
 In 1929, she studied in Paris at the Scandinavian Academy with Prudence Heward, with whom she formed a lifelong friendship, then in Vienna with Housser in 1930.
+(Her artistic pursuits are described in the 1994 NFB film on the Beaver Hall group, "By Woman's Hand").